acend/quarkus-techlab/content/en/docs/08.0/82_kafka.md

 data:{"data":0.21252592222197708,"time":"2021-03-23T10:52:13.563800Z"}

 data:{"data":0.2170284442342123,"time":"2021-03-23T10:52:15.563695Z"}
 ```

-If you followed the tutorial step by step, you should receive now empty data points.
-Alter the constructor in the producer to produce random events without restarting the services and see the data chaning without restarting your services manually!
+If you followed the tutorial step by step, you should receive data points from your producer.